Bramas/manet-viz/README.md

 +proj=utm +zone=33 +ellps=WGS84 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
 ```

+## Add a plugin

-To add a new plugin uder QT:
+To add a new plugin under QT:
 Right click on Plugin directory > Add new Subproject > Library > C++ Library > Fill the name > Requires `QtWidget`,`QtGui`,`QtCore` > Create the files you need to implement the decorator
 Add in the `*.pro` file:
 ```